 WHAT WE FUND

-Help For Children grants are made to charitable organizations that address child abuse.
-Our grants provide support to both ongoing program services and targeted and time-limited projects.
-For example, grants can fund ongoing therapy programs as well as the writing of a sexual abuse prevention workbook.
+Help For Children grants are made to charitable organizations that address child abuse through prevention or treatment.
+Our grants provide support to ongoing program services, to programs looking to expand, and to new projects.
+Time-limited projects are also funded, such as the writing of a sexual abuse prevention workbook.

 Help For Children does not fund lobbying activities, annual fundraising drives and projects undertaken by individuals.
-The Foundation does not make multi-year grants.
+HFC also does not make multi-year grants.

 Help For Children uses a two-stage process for the grant application:

-After reviewing the Funding and Geographic Guidelines, click here to complete and submit the Letter of Intent.
-Deadlines for the Letter of Intent vary by geographic area (please click here to see the Grants Schedule for deadlines and more information)
+- After reviewing the Funding and Geographic Guidelines, complete and submit the Letter of Intent.
+Deadlines for the Letter of Intent vary by geographic area.

 - Complete the Request for Proposals and submit as directed, along with the supporting documentation.